Community Climate and Nature Fund

 Stratford Town Hall To commission a decarbonisation feasibility study £2,360

-The remaining £5,863 will be carried over to the second round of the Fund, where a total of £55,863 will be available to successful applicants.
+The remaining £5,863 was carried over to the second round of the Fund, where a total of £55,863 was available to successful applicants.

 Community Climate and Nature Fund Round Two

 Following the success of Round One, a further £55,863 was allocated to Round Two of the fund.
+The CCCF was also renamed the Community Climate and Nature Fund (CCNF), to signify that the fund was now open to biodiversity and nature recovery initiatives.
 The successful projects are outlined below:

 Organisation Project Description Funding Sought